tamilrockers2021/anshai/README.md

 ## 9. License / Ownership

 This codebase is delivered for the project owner's use.
-Configure your own Gemini, PayU, and SMTP credentials before production.
+Configure, PayU, and SMTP credentials before production.
 Keep `config/config.php` and `APP_KEY` secret and out of version control.